 Expo demonstrates quick, economical housing solutions

-A Swedish experiment has created a new model to resolve long-standing urban housing challenges.
-Known as the Vallastaden model, 40 different developers created nearly 1000 residences in five years.
+Spotted: A Swedish experiment has created a new model to resolve long-standing urban housing challenges.
+Known as the Vallastaden model, 40 different developers have created nearly 1000 residences in five years.

-The project, which could disrupt traditional urban planning, focussed on creating a new district that was social, environmental and economically sustainable.
+The project, which could disrupt traditional urban planning, focuses on creating a new social, environmental and economically sustainable district.
 Developers had a free hand to construct sustainable housing in the new community.
-The dozens of developers involved each created a uniquely different building.
-Within a single block you will find a mix of detached houses, apartment buildings, student housing and commercial spaces.
+The dozens of developers involved each created a unique building.
+Within a single block, you can find a mixture of detached houses, apartment buildings, student accomodation and commercial spaces.

 The result is a vibrant community that encourages residents to interact, according to the organisers.
 There is ample green and recreational space.
 The neighbourhood also features narrow streets and limited traffic.